impactorbitco/handbook-main/content/ims/policies/HR/Grievance and Remediation Policy.md

 - **Confidentiality**: Information related to grievances will be handled confidentially, with disclosure limited to individuals directly involved in the resolution process.
 - **Timeliness**: Grievances will be addressed promptly and resolved within a reasonable timeframe.
 - **Respect**: Employees raising grievances will be treated with respect and dignity throughout the process.
-- **No Retaliation**: Green Orbit Digital prohibits retaliation against employees who raise grievances in good faith.
+- **No Retaliation**: Impact Orbit Creative Group prohibits retaliation against employees who raise grievances in good faith.

 **4. Informal Resolution**